COR1999/covid_case/readme.md

 2. There is also a home button and an Order History which navigate to the appropriate page.

 ## Database Schema
-* Below you will find a picture of my database schema I could not get the exact SQL code ran by django to create this so I did it manually.
+* Below you will find a picture of my database schema I did not use the exact SQL code ran by django to create this so I did it manually.
 The data types are not 100% accurate but it shows the table relationships and foreign keys.
 <img src="/readmeimage/database_schema.png" alt="homepage-login-page"/>

 ## Future Enhancements